ClaudioSiervi/page/index.md

 ### Hey there

     My name is Claudio.

-My family and friends give more meaning to my life.
+    Family and friends makes my life meaningful.

-I'm always trying to understand the world, and never reaching it out.
+    Understanding the world is hard to accept.

-I'm always trying to understand myself, and getting better each day.
+    Understanding myself is getting better each day.

-I think that someday we will find life outside our planet.
+    Someday we will find life outside our planet.

-But, first, I guess we'll learn how to do telepathy.
+    First, I guess we'll learn how to do telepathy.

     Meanwhile...
 I keep learning random stuff.

 ### Find me around there